The Secret Suckiness Of Life After Breast Cancer

 Advertisement

-Complaining is always awkward, but complaining about cancer gets you more side-eye than a priest at a pro-choice rally.
+Complaining is always awkward, but complaining about cancer is double.
 People prefer to hear about drama they can help with, like decoding texts from a toxic ex.
 Scary diseases should be avoided in polite conversation, because, well, we’d all like to avoid them, but this goes doubly if you’re a cancer survivor: You’ve survived, after all.

 Nevertheless, I persist.